-As far as the mobile game library, over 70 games are included in total.
+As far as the mobile game library, more than 70 games are included in the total.
 Most of them are slots, although blackjack, roulette and four Game King video poker games are also available.
 That’s roughly 40 percent of the games found on the main site, which is a better percentage than most NJ mobile casinos boast.

 The application houses most of the same information found on the desktop client, including sub-menus for promotions, Total Rewards, and the patron protection program.
 Easy links are also available to live support and player account statements.
 These options are all listed in a neat toolbar accessible from the top of the screen in landscape mode.